 - 2 teaspoons fresh dill, minced

 - salt and pepper

 - prepared french fries, thinly sliced red onions, sliced tomatoes, warm pita bread or low-carb flatbread.

-- marinate: combine all the ingredients listed except the chicken and whisk until smooth.
+- MARINATE: combine all the ingredients listed except the chicken and whisk until smooth.
 Stir in the chicken and make sure it's coated evenly.
-Cover and let marinade for 30 minutes at room temperature or up to 24 hours in the refrigerator.
+Cover and let marinate for 30 minutes at room temperature or up to 24 hours in the refrigerator.

-- cook the chicken gyros: Heat a large skillet over medium-high heat.
+- COOK: Heat a large skillet over medium-high heat.
 Add a drizzle of olive oil and half the chicken to the skillet let cook for 5-7 minutes or until cooked, flipping halfway through.
 Transfer to a plate and cook the remaining batch of chicken adding additional oil if necessary.
 Discard any remaining marinade.

-- tzatziki sauce: Add the grated cucumbers to a sieve and using a wooden spoon, over the sink, press out as much of the water from the cucumbers as possible.
+- TZATZIKI: Add the grated cucumbers to a sieve and using a wooden spoon, over the sink, press out as much of the water from the cucumbers as possible.
 Set cucumbers aside.
 Whisk the Greek yogurt and 1 tablespoon of lemon juice together until smooth.
-Fold in the grated garlic and cucumbers and season with salt and pepper as desired.
+Fold in the grated garlic and cucumbers, dill, and season with salt and pepper as desired.
 Taste and adjust with additional lemon juice as desired.